qiyfoundation/Qiy-Scheme/Qiy-Node/Qiy Node API.md

 ## Events

+This section describes the events that can be fired by a Qiy Node.

 ### Connected to Router Event

 This event is fired after a request for a connection and can be used to monitor the creation of a connection.